CornellDataScience/DuQI/nn/results.md

 - **Observations:**
     - Would like to observe more epochs, more regularization.
 Dropout?
     - Need to start augmenting data, playing around with dense layer inputs

+### TODO:
+- Use LIME (open-source on github) to visualize weird classifications on sentences